lizgarseeyah/Grocery-List-React-JS/README.md

 This React application is a grocery list tracker.
-User can add items and quantity per item as well as check items.
+User can add items and quantity per item as well as check items s/he already gotten.

 # Grocery-List-React-JS